CameronBrooks11/cameronbrooks11.github.io/index.markdown

 ## Hi, I’m Cam

-Welcome to the root of my GitHub Pages.
-Explore my projects below:
+Welcome to my GitHub Pages!
+Browse my projects below—click titles to visit their sites, or the `</>` links for their repositories.

-Each project title links to its GitHub Pages site.
-GitHub repos are shown as `</>` links beside the project titles.

 <ul>
 {% assign sorted_projects = site.data.projects | sort: "name" %}